 CI/CD Pipeline Audit Prompts for Fast, Trustworthy Builds

-When CI is slow, flaky, or lies green, you need an audit.
-12 prompt templates for GitHub Actions / GitLab CI / CircleCI on caching, parallelism, secrets, and gates.
+When CI is slow, flaky, or lies green, audit it.
+12 copy-ready prompts for GitHub Actions / GitLab CI / CircleCI on caching, parallelism, secrets, and gates — with 2026 runner costs.

-“Why is CI so slow?” usually has an answer in the YAML — but no one wants to read 600 lines of it.
-A good pipeline-audit prompt names dimensions (cache, parallelism, secrets, gates), demands evidence, and produces ranked actions.
+“Why is CI so slow?” usually has its answer buried in the YAML, but no one wants to read 600 lines of it.
+A good pipeline-audit prompt names the dimensions (cache, parallelism, secrets, gates), demands evidence from the actual logs, and returns a ranked action list instead of vibes.
+Below are 12 templates you can paste into Claude Opus 4.7, GPT-5.5, or Gemini 3.1 Pro alongside your workflow file.

 Who this is for